bodecci/rust_projects/README.md

 ### 4. Read JSON Data
 Rust program that reads JSON.
 ###### TODO: change the ```.unwrap()``` to use ```.unwrap_or()``` to provide default value and not panic when no value at None

+### 5. Get Request
+A get request created using Rust.
+It returns the Status, BOdy and Headers